Desktop: Chat Now

 Center for Safety & Change (the Center) staff brings a wealth of expertise and experience to the development and implementation of highly effective programs for survivors of domestic violence and sexual assault.
-The Center employs approximately 55 full-time and part-time individuals, including a Chief Development Officer, Chief Legal Officer and a Chief Financial Officer, three Senior Directors who oversee the creativity and vision of programs, five Program Directors and three Program Managers who supervise direct care staff, consisting primarily of counselors, advocates and community educators several of whom are bilingual and/or bicultural.
-The Center’s staff also includes bilingual and/or bicultural coordinators of community outreach and services from and for the Black, African-American, Haitian, Latiné, Asian, Orthodox Jewish, and LGBTQ+ (Lesbian/Gay/Bisexual/Transgender/Queer) communities.
-The Center also has a full Law Project with six full-time attorneys, paralegals and legal advocates.
+The Center employs approximately 65 full-time and part-time individuals, several of whom are bilingual and/or bicultural.
+The Center’s staff also includes liaisons of community outreach and services from and for the Black, African-American, Haitian, Latiné, Asian, Orthodox Jewish and LGBTQ+ (Lesbian/Gay/Bisexual/Transgender/Queer) communities.
+The Center also has a full Law Project with full-time attorneys, paralegals and legal advocates.
 The Center’s Law Project provide victims and survivors with legal assistance in domestic violence, sexual assault, human trafficking, immigration and matrimonial law.

 Elizabeth Santiago has served as the Chief Executive Officer of Center for Safety & Change since 2015.
 Under her leadership, the Center, the sole victim assistance provider in Rockland County, New York, has significantly expanded its programs and financial sustainability.
 Notably, the organization’s annual fiscal budget has doubled, and for the first time, it implemented a five-year strategic plan to ensure long-term services for victims and survivors and the broader community.